Customizing the Boot Process¶

 Declaring Extra Tools for Hook Scripts

-Each file MUST be included in the Kiwi description either in a package, archive, or in the “root” tree in the image description directory.
+Each file must be included in the KIWI NG description either in a package, archive, or in the root tree of the image description directory.

 .

-Activates the debug log file for the KIWI NG part of the boot process at
+Activates the debug log file for the KIWI NG part of the boot process in

 /run/initramfs/log/boot.kiwi